Reshief/ipcr/README.md

 # Stretching and Shearing cell registration

 Program to map before and after stretch/shear images of cell colonies via point cloud registration mapping algorithms.

 ## Dependencies

 This code depends on

-* OpenCV
+- OpenCV (version 4.8.0)
-* PCL
+- PCL (version PCL-1.13.1)
-* cxxopts
+- Eigen library (version 3.4.0 for PCL if building it yourself)
+- cxxopts (for command line argument parsing)

 For building the program it uses CMake.
 To build, a compiler is required.
 On Windows, this makes Visual Studio (2010 or later) necessary, on Linux, clang or the gnu c++ compiler should be fine.